Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Audio/RTP Audio Stream.rst

 |image01|

-Open the example in “File” -> “Examples” -> “AmebaMultimedia” -> “Audio” -> “RTPAudioStream”.
+Open the example in "File" -> "Examples" -> "AmebaMultimedia" -> "Audio" -> "RTPAudioStream".

 |image02|

-In the highlighted code snippet, fill in the “ssid” with your WiFi network SSID and “pass” with the network password.
+In the highlighted code snippet, fill in the "ssid" with your WiFi network SSID and "pass" with the network password.

 |image03|